 Far from expanding our world view, the language of transmasculine etc. has, in my opinion, shrunk it.
 One of the goals of feminism, certainly of Lesbian Feminism, is to make the category of woman bigger, not smaller.
 Phrases like transmasculine or masculine of center suggest that woman, as a category, is not large enough, or expansive enough, or elastic enough, to encompass a full range of behaviors, aesthetics, expressions and attitudes.

 On the contrary, I believe that whatever a woman does is womanly.
 If she wears a suit and tie and sports a mustache – she is womanly.
 If she wields a blowtorch, she is womanly.
 If she drives a 16 wheeler, she is womanly.
 If she runs a government, she is womanly.
 She may not be “feminine” according to the socially constructed, restrictive gender rules of our contemporary dominant culture, but she’s womanly.
-To call a woman who identifies as a woman transmasculine or boi or masculine of center is to deny scope and breadth and depth to the category of woman.
+To call a woman transmasculine or boi or masculine of center is to deny scope and breadth and depth to the category of woman.
 These words serve to claim as “masculine” the behaviors, occupations, attitudes, fashions and grooming styles that are not only liberating to women, but that women can enjoy, do enjoy, and should be able to enjoy as women.

 The traditional Lesbian category of Butch is different from transmasculine or masculine.
 The traditional Butch Lesbian knows full well that she is female.
 Her way of expressing her Butch womanliness has an honorable history of its own.